sgrantcs/-AMLSassignment19_20/README.md

 The SVM was implemented using Scikit-learn library. sklearn library was used to import svm, sklearn.svm was used to download SVC model (Linear kernel was used).

+### Other required files
-2. Other requirements for running the models:
+Other requirements for running the models:
 Open framework caffemodel was used for gender detection CNN.
 The caffe model and the Prototxt file can be downloaded from Tal Hassner's web site: https://talhassner.github.io/home/publication/2015_CVPR
-Haar Cascades were used for face detection.
+Haar Cascades were used for face detection; these are availabel for download from OpenCV Docs: <https://docs.opencv.org/master/>

 2. AMLS Project File Organisation:
 $ -- AMLS_19-20_SN19132626